Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Pikachu Coin from Isaac!_

-After defeating Issac in the Electric Club, and GR #4 flees, he will give you the coin.
+* After defeating Issac in the Electric Club, and GR #4 flees, he'll give you the coin.

 ***